 Allow for mistakes within your operations management

-Yes, your organisation will sometimes make mistakes as will you as an individual and those within your team.
+Yes, your organization will sometimes make mistakes, as will you as an individual, and those within your team.
 You won’t always get it right, and sometimes mistakes are good because you can learn from them.
 Don’t dwell on mistakes, learn and then move on.
 As Nicole Fallon Taylor explains in her article on effective leadership traits, leaders know how to embrace mistakes and use them as an important learning experience.

-Rather than getting through each day on a wing and a prayer, it helps if you have set goals for your organisation’s development.
-Goals are important if you want to get things done and they should encompass your risk management strategy, planning the introduction of new technologies and analysing industry trends, amongst other things.
+Rather than getting through each day on a wing and a prayer, it helps if you have set goals for your organization’s development.
+Goals are important if you want to get things done and they should encompass your risk management strategy, planning the introduction of new technologies and analyzing industry trends, amongst other things.